 Start Small

-It’s tempting to tackle your entire yard at once, but starting with a manageable area allows you to learn as you go, refine your approach, and avoid becoming overwhelmed.
-A well-designed small garden is far more successful than a large, poorly maintained one.
-You can always expand later.
+It’s tempting to tackle your entire yard at once, but starting with a manageable area makes the process more enjoyable and less overwhelming.
+A well-designed small garden is often more successful than a large one taken on all at once, and it’s easy to expand over time.

 Right Plant, Right Place